Young Jesus: History

 Young Jesus released the full-length album Grow/Decompose on Gigantic Noise Records in 2015.
-In 2017, Young Jesus signed to Saddle Creek Records, where they have released three full length albums.
+In 2017, Young Jesus signed to Saddle Creek Records, where they have released three full-length albums.
+In 2020, they contributed to the benefit compilation The Song is Coming from Inside the House organized by Strange Ranger in light of the COVID-19 pandemic.

 Musical style

 Young Jesus is not a Christian rock band, although they have been mistaken for one due to their name.
 The band is influenced by Midwest emo and jazz, and post-rock.
 Their lyrics are influenced by ancient Chinese poetry, specifically from the Chan Buddhist and Taoist tradition.